sunidhitandel/LilResNets/README.md

 > ResNets that are light on resources, heavy on performance!

 ## 📊 Project Overview
 LilResNets is a comprehensive study of lightweight ResNet variants, all under 5M parameters, designed for resource-constrained environments.
-Through extensive ablation studies, we explore the impact of various network components while maintaining high accuracy and efficiency.
+Through extensive ablation studies, I explore the impact of various network components while maintaining high accuracy and efficiency.

 ### Key Features
 - **Lightweight Models**: All variants under 5M parameters